cartwatson/spotify-analysis-hpc/src/README.md

 - **Compile:** `g++ -g -Wall -fopenmp -o omp src/omp.cpp`
 - **Execute:** `./omp [numLines]`
+- **NOTE:** This implementation will not run on the CHPC due to differing versions of OpenMP

 ## 3. Parallel Shared Memory GPU - Cuda